-- A competitive and easy to understand charging structure for the Scheme

-- A range of asset classes

-- The need for diversification

-- The suitability of each asset class for different members

-- Operational Risk
+- A competitive, value for money and easy to understand charging structure - A range of asset classes and investment fund types - The need for diversification - The suitability of each asset class for different members - Operational Risk

-In relation to both the Default and Self-Select strategies the Trustees have sought to minimise Operational Risk by ensuring that all advisers and third party service providers are suitably qualified and experienced, authorised and regulated by the Financial Conduct Authority (where appropriate) and that suitable liability and compensation clauses are included in all contracts and agreements for professional services received.
+In relation to both the Default and Self-Select strategies, the Trustees have sought to minimise Operational Risk by ensuring that all advisers and third party service providers are suitably qualified and experienced, authorised and regulated by the Financial Conduct Authority (where appropriate) and that suitable liability and compensation clauses are included in all contracts and agreements for professional services received.
 The Investment Provider is also assessed based on its independent financial strength ratings.